 All of us want to be loved, and love deeply, in return.
-Relationships can be a source of fulfillment, and also pain, in our lives.
-At some point, we realize that in order to have a truly fulfilling relationship, we must learn and grow.
+Relationships can be a source of meaning and fulfillment, as well as tremendous pain and suffering.
+Eventually, in order to have the relationship we dream of, we realize must learn and we must grow.

 We come into our relationships with a lot of ideas about how relationships, and even people, work.
 Often in therapy, we find much of that information is outdated and in need of updating and revision.
-Couples may feel initially scared to reach out for help, fearing that it means the relationship is doomed, or that they have failed.
-This is far from true.
+Couples may feel initially scared to reach out for help, fearing that it means the relationship is doomed, or that they have somehow failed.
+This is far from true!
 Couple therapy is a place to learn about what a sustainable, secure, and inspiring relationship requires from us.
 Most of us never really learned that anywhere.
 My aspiration in our work together is that you can not only experience, but cultivate and obtain, the kind of relationship both of you can thrive best within.